harveypekar/3dgraphics/project/description.md

 X0X
 XXX

 This is a 2D slice, but imagine the block 0 is surrounded on all sides by other blocks.
 We will never be able to see it, so there's no point in generating any triangles to represent it.
-In fact, imagine we have two blocks next to eachother:
+Even simpler, imagine we have two blocks next to eachother:

 X|X